The Global Evolution of Litigation Finance

 Italy, France, and Spain.

 The American legal system stands on a body of law that is a melting pot of common law principles, case law, statutes, ordinances, and regulations.
-Early acceptance and wide use of contingency fees coupled with the default of the “American rule”
+Early acceptance and wide use of contingency fee arrangements coupled with the default of the “American rule”

 on attorneys’ fees—whereby each party bears its own respective legal costs regardless of outcome—meant the development of the litigation finance industry in the US trailed some common law jurisdictions around the globe.